magento/devdocs/src/cloud/project/user-admin.md

 Available commands:

--  `magento-cloud user:add`–adds a user to the project
+-  `magento-cloud user:add`–add a user to the project
--  `magento-cloud user:delete`–deletes a user
+-  `magento-cloud user:delete`–delete a user
--  `magento-cloud user:list [users]`–lists project users
+-  `magento-cloud user:list [users]`–list project users
--  `magento-cloud user:role`–views or change the user role
+-  `magento-cloud user:role`–view or change the user role

 The following examples show how to add a user and configure the project and environment-level role, and how to how to modify project assignments and assigned user roles.